artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 # Lab 1 - The RISC-V ISA
-In this lab we review the RISC-V architecture and complete several exercises in simulation.
-There are several open-access Instruction Set Simulators (ISSs) available on the Internet that we could use for the lab, such as Whisper (which is the ISS used in RVfpga labs 1-4), [Ripes](https://github.com/mortbopet/Ripes) (a visual computer architecture simulator and assembly code editor), and many others that you can find on the Internet.
+In this lab we review the RISC-V architecture and complete several exercises.
+You can use either an FPGA board or a simulator.
+As for the former, we use the Nexys A7 board, but other options are possible.
+As for the latter, there are several open-access Instruction Set Simulators (ISSs) available on the Internet that we could use for the lab, such as Whisper (which is the ISS used in RVfpga labs 1-4), [Ripes](https://github.com/mortbopet/Ripes) (a visual computer architecture simulator and assembly code editor), and many others that you can find on the Internet.

 You can follow the next steps:
 1. If you are new to Computer Organization, you should start by reading Chapter 6 of the Harris and Harris book (RISC-V Edition).